 The purpose of these guidelines is to provide pest surveillance direction for the Cooperative Agricultural Pest Survey (CAPS) Program.
-These guidelines are for State Departments of Agriculture, Plant Protection and Quarantine (PPQ), tribal governments, and collaborators that conduct pest surveillance activities with Pest Detection and Farm Bill Goal 1Survey - National Priority Surveys funding.
+These guidelines are for State Departments of Agriculture, Plant Protection and Quarantine (PPQ), tribal governments, and collaborators that conduct pest surveillance activities with Pest Detection and Plant Protection Act Section 7721 (PPA 7721; formerly Farm Bill) Goal 1Survey - National Priority Surveys funding.
 These guidelines and the referenced resources provide general and specific direction on Program processes and how pest surveillance activities should be conducted.
 Questions concerning current or yearly survey activities may be obtained from the National Policy Manager for Pest Detection in Policy Management, National Operations Manager for Pest Detection, or members of the National CAPS Committee (NCC).